ese3500/final-project-autonomous-tomato-plant/README.md

 * ADC for moisture shall update every 200ms.
 * ATMEGA shall control water pump such that it maintains ADC values between 530-570
 * ATMEGA shall be able control the cart in all 6 directions (forward, reverse, left, right, strafe left, strafe right)
+* ATMEGA shall control the motor such that it spins in place while not moving
 * When bump sensor is pressed, platform shall stop in 0.5s
 * ATMEGA shall correctly identify the brightest light direction, and control the motors to follow it using a combination of directional moves
 * ATMEGA shall determine if the platform is in uniform lighting and not move